 Though Twigby Mobile phone plans don't offer a typical family phone plan, and there is no multi-line discount, you can still save hundreds of dollars on your bill by opting for an individual line while accessing Verizon's network.

 Twigby Mobile allows you to customize your plan so you only pay for what you need.
-Check out our review about best 4 line plans on Verizon.

 Pros